Flutter Linting and Linter Comparison

 lint package still use the old syntax and there enable strong mode and disable

 implicit-dynamic, that should be replaced by

-If I would not use and prefer a custom setup, I might choose very_good_analysis over lint, mostly because it is stricter, and also because it is perhaps a bit more actively maintained.
+When I do not use a custom setup, I would choose very_good_analysis over lint, mostly because it is stricter, and also because it is perhaps a bit more actively maintained.
 It for example adopted new Flutter 3.3 and Dart 2.18 linting rules the new Dart

 An interesting choice it has always used, and that I personally like, is the

 always_specify_types rule.
 This makes code very verbose, thus few developers like it.
 Its advantage is that it makes reading unfamiliar code easier, especially e.g. on GitHub where you can’t use the IDE to peek at the object type information.